logistics-blockchain/besu-qbft-chain/docs/EXTERNAL_VALIDATOR_GUIDE.md

 1. Generate new keypair
 2. Request voting for new address
-3. Old validator automatically excluded (can't sign)
+3. Old validator automatically excluded (cannot sign)
 4. Vote to remove old address (cleanup)

 ## Monitoring and Metrics